getzep/docs.getzep.com/docs/sdk/extractors.md

 # Message Extractors

 Zep Extractors extract information from messages.
-Currently, Zep has three extractors, with more planned:
+Currently, Zep has several extractors, with more planned:

 - A progressive summarizer
 - An embedding vectorizer